txcrew/pkrdocs/content/guide/sessions/trackers.md

 ### Property details

-Trackers automatically summarize and display the property's location, classifications, and specifications for clear context.
+Trackers automatically summarize and display the property's location, classifications and select specifications for clear context.

 ### Visits